Vonage/vonage-video-js-api-network-test/sample/README.md

    the one that the app will use for communication.
 And you will generate a unique test session ID for each client.
 This session ID is used for the network test, and it must be different than the session ID used for communication in the app.
-The test session must be a routed session -- one that uses the [OpenTok Media Router](https://tokbox.com/developer/guides/create-session/#media-mode).
+The test session must be a routed session -- one that uses the [Vonage Video API Media Router](https://tokbox.com/developer/guides/create-session/#media-mode).

 * `token` -- A token corresponding to the test session.
 Generate a test token that has its role set to `publisher` or `moderator`.

-For test purposes, you can obtain a test session ID an token from the [TokBox account page](https://tokbox.com/account).
-However, in a real application, use the [OpenTok server SDKs](https://tokbox.com/developer/sdks/server/) to generate a unique test session ID (and a corresponding token) for each client.
+For test purposes, you can obtain a test session ID an token from the [Vonage account page](https://tokbox.com/account).
+However, in a real application, use the [Vonage Video API server SDKs](https://tokbox.com/developer/sdks/server/) to generate a unique test session ID (and a corresponding token) for each client.